Castillo outdoes Buehler, Reds end Dodgers’ win streak at 6

 Castillo (8-15) didn’t allow a runner past second base in 6 1-3 shutout innings.
 He threw a season-high 111 pitches and gave up five hits and two walks.

+“We chased at times and expanded when we shouldn’t have,” he said.

+“Regardless of how we’re going, Castillo is going to present challenges,” Roberts added.
+“We knew runs were going to be hard to come by tonight.,”

-Reds reliever Luis Cessa went 1 2-3 scorless innings.
+Reds reliever Luis Cessa went 1 2-3 scoreless innings.
 Michael Lorenzen allowed Matt Beaty’s RBI single with two outs in the ninth before getting pinch-hitter Albert Pujols to fly out for his fourth save.

 Buehler (14-4) was hoping to notch his career-high 15th win, but the Reds reached him for three runs on six hits and two walks in six innings.